|Quick Facts: Welders, Cutters, Solderers, and Brazers|

 |Moderate-term on-the-job training|

-Welders, cutters, solderers, and brazers use hand-held or remotely controlled equipment to join or cut metal parts.
-They also fill holes, indentations, or seams in metal products.
+Welders, cutters, solderers, and brazers use hand-held or remotely controlled equipment to join, repair, or cut metal parts and products.

 Welders, cutters, solderers, and brazers may work outdoors, often in inclement weather, or indoors, sometimes in a confined area.
 They may work on a scaffold, high off the ground, and they occasionally must lift heavy objects and work in awkward positions.
 Most work full time and overtime is common.

 A high school diploma or equivalent, combined with technical and on-the-job training, is typically required for anyone to become a welder, cutter, solderer, or brazer.

 The median annual wage for welders, cutters, solderers, and brazers was $44,190 in May 2020.